scriptsharks/scriptsharks.source/docs/index.md

 ## News

+### 2022.08.23

+After considerable reader feedback, I've finally added the [ScriptSharks.com Origin Story](/0xFF About/FD Origins/).
+Check it out to learn about the site's history!

 ### 2022.08.09

 The Malware History project continues with our exploration of [the 90s](/0x00 History/03 The 90s/) and the escalation of the digital arms race!